aeoncyr/skin-cancers-classification/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CC0 1.0 Universal License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments